Speak Shakespeare monologues and scenes: tragedies

 Working Shakespearean monologues for sense, rhythm, imagery, emotion and character.

-We will study two of the Tragedies specifically- Macbeth and Romeo & Juliet - and there is a chance to prepare scenework from these plays.
+We will study Hamlet specifically and there is a chance to prepare scenework from the play.

 What will I achieve?

 By the end of this course you should be able to...

 Deduce the 'sense' of what is being said in a piece of Shakespeare text.